h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 when building something completely new, from the ground up.
 It's true you shouldn't re-invent the wheel but what if the wheel never existed in the first place?
-We have had to make so many cool things that honestly make me so proud to work with such a great team and build such an **amazing** and **inovative** protocol.
+We have had to make so many cool things that honestly make me so proud to work with such a great team and build such an **amazing** and **innovative** protocol.

-From the guidance of [Olshansky] and the other amazing members of the protocol team [Bryan], [Redouane], [Dmitry] - all who have a lot more industry experience than I do; I have managed to build my intuition on problem solving which is the hardest thing, in my opinion, when it comes to programming.
-Writing code is easy; debugging is hard; testing is a ball-ache; but the way you approach a problem, especially one you haven't encountered before is by far the most challenging aspect of development.
+From the guidance of [Olshansky] and the other amazing members of the protocol team [Bryan], [Redouane], [Dmitry] - all who have a lot more industry experience than I do; I have managed to build my intuition on problem solving, which is the hardest thing (in my opinion) when it comes to programming.
+Writing code is easy; debugging is hard; testing is a ball-ache; but the way you approach a problem, _especially one you haven't encountered before_ is by far the most challenging aspect of development.

 As part of building out the [Shannon][poktroll] upgrade to the protocol, I am still involved heavily in the cryptographic side of things.
 Integrating ring signatures for our App to Gateway delegation process and request signing.
-I've been able to contribute back to the [library][ring-go] we use, which I find so cool.
+I've been able to contribute back to the [library][ring-go] we use, which I find **so cool**.

 So lets break down some of the highlights of this year.
 Of course there will be lots of exciting things I am going to miss out, otherwise this blog would be